-Management's Discussion and Analysis of Financial Results For the three and nine months ended 31 March 2021
+Management's Discussion and Analysis of Financial Results For the year ended 30 June 2021 and 2020

 On 23 October 2020, the Company has entered into two purchase and sale agreements with John Malcolm Bell to acquire 100% interest, subject to a 2% net smelter royalty, in each of two nickel exploration projects located in British Columbia, Canada.
 Pursuant to the terms of the agreement the company paid cash in the amount of \$19,500 and will issue five million common shares.